FreeProject089/f-100d-manual/src/ARN-72 TACAN/tacan.md

 ## Introduction

-The TACAN system is a navigational aid, capable of providing bearing and slant range in nautical miles to a surface beacon.
+The Tactical Air Navigation (TACAN) system is a navigational aid, capable of providing bearing and slant range in nautical miles to a beacon.

-The AN/ARN-72 TACAN features a powerful receiver-transmitter that functions as an airborne interrogator-responser to provide range information to other AN/ARN-72 TACAN equipped airplanes as well as slant range to surface beacons.
+The AN/ARN-72 TACAN features a powerful receiver-transmitter that functions as an airborne interrogator-responser to provide range information to other AN/ARN-72 TACAN equipped airplanes, and slant range to surface beacons.

 ## Controls